 - Type of tumor suspected

 - Previous test results

-Sometimes, meningioma is found accidently while having a procedure for another reason.
+Sometimes, meningioma is found accidentally while having a procedure for another reason.
 More commonly, meningioma is often not diagnosed until a person starts having symptoms.
-The neuro-oncologist (a doctor who specializes in diagnosing and treating brain tumors and other tumors of the nervous system) can use the patient’s symptoms as clues to the location of the tumor.
+A neuro-oncologist is a doctor who specializes in diagnosing and treating brain tumors and other tumors of the nervous system.
+The neuro-oncologist can use the patient’s symptoms as clues to the location of the tumor.
 In addition to the patient’s detailed medical history and physical examination, the following tests may help the doctor diagnose meningioma and find out where it is located:

 Neurological, vision, and hearing tests.
 These tests help find out how a possible tumor is affecting the brain.
 An eye examination can be used to find changes to the optic nerve caused by pressure from a meningioma.

 Imaging tests are most useful when the results are combined with the patient’s medical history, physical examination, and neurological tests.
 This combination helps to more accurately find out where the tumor began, and whether or where it has spread.
 The most common imaging tests used for diagnosing meningioma include: